-To reduce your risk, he says, take control of your:
+To lower your risk, he says, take control of your:

-Daily finger sticks help you and your doctor see how well your blood sugar is controlled and make adjustments to manage it better.
+Daily finger sticks help you and your doctor see how well your blood sugar is controlled.
+Adjustments can be made to manage it better if need be.

 - Ask your doctor when and how often to check, and what your target numbers should be.

 - Keep a log with dates, times, and blood sugar numbers to share with your care team.

 - Learn what steps you can take to adjust your routine when blood sugar levels are off target.